Corporate Governance

 Summary of the main communication aspects between the independent directors and the internal audit chief in the fiscal year 2024

-Date | Method of communication | Key points of communication | Results or opinions arising from the communication |
+| Date | Attendees | Method of communication | Key points of communication | Results or opinions arising from the communication |

-2. 2023 self-evaluation results report for |
+2. Self-prepared financial statements report.
+3. 2023 self-evaluation results report forinternal control. |

 No opinions. |

-2024/05/09 | Board of Directors | 1.
+Audit Committee | 1.
 2024 Q1 internal audit matters report.

 2. Self-prepared financial statements report. |